facebook

 Strong Company Culture

-A strong organizational culture is built from the top down, and building a strong culture is another compelling reason for ongoing leadership training.
+A strong organizational culture is built from the top down, and is another compelling reason for ongoing leadership training.
 Leaders set the tone for the company’s values, behaviors, and work ethic.
 Regular training helps leaders reinforce the organization’s core values and ensures that their actions are consistent with these values.

 Managing Skill Gaps